 -Fraunhofer Easydcp Creator 2.0 can convert Prores Quicktime files to DCPs in 2-3x real time on cheap quad core computers.
 If you buy a quad core computer together with a non profit license for easydcp creator, the cost could be justified because videocassette rental fees would be less for the festival or the quality of the screenings would be better.

-I have run Easydcp Creator on a Quad core Mac similar to this:
+I have run Easydcp Creator on a mac mini

 This is the text I used with the submission form: